imytk/ALIFE_Public_Expo/Zone 4 - Fundamentals 1 - Emergence & Self-Organisation/placards/zone_4_placard.md

 # The Unseen Conductor: What is Emergence?

 Have you ever marvelled at the synchronized ballet of a massive flock of starlings, or the efficient pathways carved by a colony of ants?
-It often looks as if there's a leader, a central brain directing every move — but there isn't.
+It often looks as if there's a leader, a central brain directing every move — but there isn't!
 This astonishing phenomenon is called "emergence".

 Emergence is the process where complex, intelligent, or surprising patterns and behaviors arise from the simple interactions of many individual components.
 The "intelligence" of the flock isn't contained within any single bird; it's a property that emerges from the collective decisions of thousands.
 Each bird follows a few basic rules (like "stay close to your neighbors," "don't crash," or "match speed"), and from these humble beginnings, beautiful and "intelligent" global patterns start to appear.